dlt-hub/dlt-axie-infinity-demo/README.md

 4. Containers are tagged with DLT and Pipeline versions, commit hash and kubernetes deployment details.

 ## Ethereum Source Extractor
+This extractor reads data block by block, gets the transaction receipts and log data and yields those as single, nested dictionaries.
+The returned data uses the same names and data types as returned by `Web3` Python library, just with `AttributeDict`s converted to regular dictionaries.

+It is able to decode transaction input data and transaction logs if provided for the requested contracts.
+If ABI for the contract is not known, it will try to figure that out by resolving selector via online signature databases.

+Extractor may be parametrized to run in parallel on many block ranges or, if `pipeline.state` is provided, it may be used to yield only new blocks produced by the network between subsequent runs.

 ### Data Store Schema
 The data store schema corresponds to the structure of the Ethereum blockchain data.
 Each X seconds a new **block** is created which contains a list of **transactions**.
 Transactions may succeed or revert.
 If transaction succeeds it may generate a list of **logs** which are a kind of programmable execution trace.
 Transactions are executed by an **account** (which is just a long number) against other **account**.
 Accounts may belong to people or smart contracts.